 However, Robin weighs 18lb and he’s wearing the S for 15-30lb.
 I do not think this size jacket would be suitable for a 30lb dog, either in flotation or size.
+Judging by the size of the belly panel, it would be more appropriate for 10-15lb dogs.
 When trying to sink it manually, it feels comparable in flotation to Robin’s 10-20lb Hurtta life jackets, which makes the weight rating extremely generous.
 If I did recommend purchasing the Outward Hound, I would say to go by fit and consider sizing up, but since I don’t believe it’s sufficient for basic safety, this point is pretty much moot.

 On the beach, Robin did not want to actually swim in this jacket (though he swam naked, and he swam in his other one).
 For whatever reason, he just didn’t feel comfortable and was willing to let the waves claim his toy.

 After seeing how the Neoprene Life Vest worked on the beach, I was not comfortable using it for paddleboarding the next morning.
 With the handle’s slow response time and the uncomfortable/dangerous position of the belly panel, I wasn’t confident that I could quickly and reliably hoist Robin back onto the board if he slipped off.
 Safety aside, paddleboarding is a new activity for us and one that I want to be as comfortable and fun for him as possible, so struggling with substandard gear was not an option.
-I was extremely glad I opted to bring along a better life jacket because he did actually slip off the board this trip, and I was able to immediately hoist him right back on without a break in the momentum.
+I was extremely glad I opted to bring along a better life jacket because he did actually slip off the board this trip, and I was able to immediately hoist him right back on before he even realized and reacted.

-I’m disappointed in the shortcomings of the design, because the construction and materials are actually decent otherwise, and the neoprene has one HUGE benefit that our new favorite Hurtta life jacket falls short on – it does not hold sand at all, and shakes clean after a beach romp.
+I’m disappointed in the shortcomings of the design, because the construction and materials are actually decent otherwise, and the neoprene despite its absorbency has one HUGE benefit that even our new favorite Hurtta life jacket falls short on – it does not hold sand at all, and shakes clean after a beach romp.

-If it were to have wraparound belly panels backed up by side release buckles (the industry standard, and one that Outward Hound appears to use on their five other life jacket styles), this jacket would be a good value at its discounted price, though the floppy spine would still be a concern.
+If this life vest had wraparound belly panels backed up by side release buckles (the industry standard, and one that Outward Hound appears to use on their five other life jacket styles), this jacket would be a good value at its discounted price, though the floppy spine would still be a concern.
 However, without functional belly support, and with an unreliable restraint system, this is solidly in the “don’t buy” category.
 For reference, while our favorite life jacket costs $75 and is clearly in a different class of design, we were also happy with our $26.99 – $34.99 Alcott Mariner life jacket for its safety, comfort and design features at that price point, so there’s no need to settle for an unsafe safety item.

 Unfortunately, while the Outward Hound Neoprene Life Vest uses an interesting construction and material, I can’t get behind a safety product that is lacking in 2.5 of 4 critical areas for safety.
 I do not believe this is a good buy.